Lattice Reduced and Complete Convex Bodies

 \begin{proposition} A $d$-polytope $P\subset\RR^d$ is complete with respect to a $d$-lattice $\Lambda\subset\RR^d$ if and only if for each facet $F\subset P$, there is a diameter segment $I_F\subset P$ with an endpoint in $\relint F$. \end{proposition}

-\begin{proof} If there were a facet not satisfying the condition above, then stacking that facet by adding a point outside the polytope but very close to the interior of the facet would give a polytope with the same diameter, since this operation will not change diameter directions and does not lengthen existing diameter segments (the only maximal segments that can be extended in the stacking have an endpoint in $\relint F$).
+\begin{proof} If there were a facet not satisfying the condition above, then stacking that facet by adding a point beyond that facet but beneath all other facets would give a polytope with the same diameter, since this operation will not change diameter directions and does not lengthen existing diameter segments (the only maximal segments that can be extended in the stacking have an endpoint in $\relint F$).

 If $P$ were not complete but satisfies the condition of the proposition, let $Q$ be a polytope strictly containing it of the same diameter.
 If $q$ is a point of $Q\setminus P$, then it must lie beyond some facet of $P$, say $F$.
 Then the segment $I_F$ of the condition of the proposition can be extended to a longer segment in $Q$, contradicting the diameter condition on $Q$. \end{proof}